WHY CLTP Tasmania

 The Hermal Group is a diversified private company based in Victoria, Australia for over 70 years.
 The Group has operations in construction, timber wholesale, modular construction and the marine sector.
 The Chairman of the Hermal Group is the 7th generation in his lineage to operate in the timber industry.

-The Hermal Group has invested in research and development methods to utilise sustainable grown plantation hardwood timbers, specifically the species Eucalyptus Nitens (Shining Gum) as a kiln dried timber in the manufacturing of engineered timber products.
+The Hermal Group has invested in research and development methods to utilise environmentally managed plantation hardwood timbers, specifically the species Eucalyptus Nitens (Shining Gum) as a kiln dried timber in the manufacturing of engineered timber products.
 Concurrently, investment has been made in the identification of marketable opportunities for such products.
-To ensure that we only utilise environmentally sustainable plantation timber our resources from Forest Stewardship CouncilTM (FSC) accredited plantations.
-The FSCTM scheme is the highest globally accepted Forest Management Standard for renewable plantation timber.
+We only utilise environmentally managed plantation timber resources from accredited plantations.

 The Project has strong local and State government support, the Tasmanian Government in an effort to promote employment and investment in the region, has offered to provide an initial loan of $30 Million, plus a further grant of $13 Million, to support the development of a new timber mill.